khaldoun-xyz/standard/README.md

+# Internal memo on important skills for Khaldoun members

 None of the things described here are novel or surprising.
 This is intended. <br> I expect you to deeply understand the things described here.